 3. run user accounts integration tests on the Guest VM from the Control VM is only included for EWAOL virtualization distribution images, and is only executed on the Control VM.
-On the Guest VM this test is skipped.
-The test is composed of two sub-tests:
+On a Guest VM this test is skipped.
+The test is composed of the following sub-tests: